What Is an INFJ?

-While people vary based on their background and their Enneagram type, INFJs often have the following characteristics:
+(Keep in mind that individuals will vary based on their background and their Enneagram type)

-- They look for insights that lie beneath the surface
+- Discover insights that lie beneath the surface

-- They need a great deal of alone time
+- Need a great deal of alone time

-- They prioritize the values and needs of the people around him
+- Prioritize the values and needs of the people around them

-- They dislike sudden surprises and unexpected events or tasks
+- Dislike sudden surprises and unexpected events or tasks

 Career Suggestions: Psychologist, Religious worker, Playwright, Marketing Expert, Crisis Hotline Operator, Philanthropic Consultant, Human Resources Representative, Teacher, Life Coach.